Below is some information that you may want to look through to learn more about mold, where you may find it, as well as how we can eliminate it.

 Molds are simple, plant life organisms that do not contain true roots, stems, or leaves like most plants.
 Mold reproduces by making spores that usually cannot be seen without magnification.
 Mold spores walf through the indoor and outdoor air continually.
 When the molds spore lands on a damp spot indoors, it will begin growing, extending a long sprout.
 This sprout will extend and branch, making a mat- like structure (called a colony) that continues to enlarge until it runs out of food, water or space.

 The most common color is white. it is called Aspergillus/Penicillium.
 It’s a humidity driven mold.
+This type is very common in the attic and crawl space due to poor circulation.

 If moisture is introduced, new mold can begin to grow.